 The play was produced in March, 2010, by Coal Creek Community Theater in Louisville, Colorado and Second Skin Theatre Company in London, England, and in August, 2011 at the Camino Real Playhouse in San Juan Capistrano, California.

-Five very funny, slightly naughty short plays about people living in senior residences.
+Five funny, touching and slightly naughty short plays about people living in senior residences.

-Senior Moments premiered January 8th, 2010 at the Theater Company of Lafayette, and has since been produced numerous times in the U.S. and Canada.
-It was being published in early 2011 by ArtAge Publications.
+Senior Moments premiered January 8th, 2010 at the Theater Company of Lafayette, and has since been produced more than 30 times in the U.S. and Canada.
+It was being published in 2011 by ArtAge Publications, and has been their best seller for the past 2 years.

 “The Code,” the first play in the series, won first prize in the 2009 Front Range Playwrights’ Showcase at Coal Creek Community Theater in Louisville, CO.
 Altogether, Senior Moments has won 5 playwriting and Best Actor prizes.